adedomin/CSC450-project-proposal/proposal-dedominica.md

 Different Operating systems, ranging from GNU-based Linux distributions to non-free systems like macOS and OS X use different coreutils.
 Thus, this means that shells scripts can depend on behaviors and unstructured output that aren't portable.

+The modern web and service oriented architectures are built on the transactions of structured documents like JSON.
+Currently, shells do not offer performant or efficient ways of handling these data structures.
+For instance, every time one would need to pull a value from a json object, it would have to be parsed by a shell tool like jq, each time.
+However many other scripting languages like python, perl and javascript offer such facilities For the shell to have utility in a modern cloud oriented future, it should be built to natively handle this data.

 1.1.
 Other Attempts
 -------------------